Questions? Hannah@funmuseum.org or 608-784-2652

-- STEM Science Lab: Increase your Sci-Q as we explore the magic of science with a hands-on experiment (best for k-5 grade levels).
+- STEM Science Lab: Increase your Sci-Q as we explore the magic of science with hands-on experiments (appropriate for all grade levels).

 Where should we pick up and drop off our group?

-Buses should drop off and pick up either in the alley at the rear of the Museum or on the corner of 5th & Jay in front of the Hollywood Theater.
+Buses drop off and pick up either in the alley at the rear of the Museum or on the corner of 5th & Jay in front of the Hollywood Theater.
 Turn off engine while unloading/loading.
 Buses may not remain in loading area during field trip.
-Use Group Entrance at rear of Museum to enter and exit.
+Groups must use entrance at rear of Museum to enter and exit.

-Other vehicles may use 2-hour street parking or park for up to 3 hours free in the Market Square Ramp (enter from Jay Street between 4th & 5th Streets).
+Other vehicles may use 2-hour street parking or park for up to 3 hours free in the Market Square Ramp (enter from Jay Street between 4th & 5th).
 Parking is not allowed in the private King on 5th and Cathedral parking lots behind the Museum.

 Can we eat at the Museum?

-There is a room in the Museum's lower level available for snacks/lunch for a fee of $35 for up to 1 1/2 hours.
-Groups of more then 30 students will have to rotate in and out of this room.
-If a reserved lunch room is canceled, a setup fee of $10 will still be due.
-There is also a small park nearby (no shelter or playground).
+Pending availability, our lunch room may be reserved for $35 for up to 2 hours.
+Groups with more then 30 people will have to rotate in and out of this room.
+Please reserve at least 48 hours in advance.
+If a reserved lunch room is canceled within 48 hours of your trip, a setup fee of $10 will be charged.

 How do we schedule a Museum field trip?

-Call (608)784-2652 x226 Monday through Friday 8:30-4:30 for more information or to schedule a field trip.
-After scheduling a field trip, you will receive a written confirmation and other important information about your group's visit.
+Call (608)784-2652 Monday through Friday for more information or to schedule a field trip.
+After scheduling a field trip, you will receive an e-mail confirmation with important information about your group's visit.
+Please read thoroughly.

 Do you have a gift shop?

-We have a gift shop with a variety of affordable items.
+Yes!
+During our visit, you may also explore our gift shop with a variety of affordable, educational items.
 Adult supervision is required.